peterldowns/pgtestdb/README.md

-pgtestdb will connect to any postgres server as long as you can supply the username, password, host, port, and database name -- the config generates a psotgres connection string of the form `postgres://user:password@host:port/dbname?options`.
+pgtestdb will connect to any postgres server as long as you can supply the username, password, host, port, and database name -- the config generates a postgres connection string of the form `postgres://user:password@host:port/dbname?options`.

 Some common methods of running a Postgres server for pgtestdb: